57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 * #### Fault Tolerance and Recovery

-Be sure to test the blockchain’s ability to recover from node downtime or failure.
+Be sure to test the blockchain's ability to recover from node downtime or failure.
 You can do this by simulating node crashes and examining recovery procedures, ensuring that the network sustains its integrity and performance after such events.

 * #### Staking